microsoft/vscode-docs/docs/intelligentapps/models.md

 If your model is self hosted or runs as Ollama local model, you can add them from the "+ Add model" as ollama model or custom model.

-Select on each model card in model catalog to find more details on the model.
+Select a model card in model catalog to view more details of the selected model.

 ## License and sign-in